History

 Great credit is due to the teachers who commuted between both schools between 1976 and 1981.
 In addition to the existing subjects, the new subjects were Technical Graphics, Woodwork and Computer Studies.

-The various Boards of Management and members of the Boards including religious, teachers, parents and members of the community, have given a very high standard of service to the school.
-The Staff has played a vital part in the success of the school over the past 34 years and are truly “in loco parentis” in their care of students.
-Parents have made an enormous contribution to the school, both formally in the Parents’ Council and Fund-Raising Committees, but also in almost every aspect of school life.
-Students have had a Student Council for many years and this gives students an opportunity for leadership, as do the other student groups, Meitheal Team, the Green Committee and Faith Friends.
+The various Boards of Management and members of the Boards including religious, teachers, parents, and members of the community, have given a very high standard of service to the school.
+The Staff has played a vital part in the success of the school over the past 34 years and are truly “in loco parentis” intheir care of students.
+Parents have made an enormous contribution to the school, both formally in the Parents’ Council but also in almost every aspect of school life.
+Students have had a Student Council for many years, and this gives students an opportunity for leadership, as do the other student groups, Meitheal Team, the Green Committee and Faith Friends.

 The Sisters and Brothers no longer teach in the school, but they remained Trustees.
 The core aim of the school is as it was at the beginning, the provision of the highest standards of Catholic education to the young people of Cobh.
 Staff is committed to this core purpose.
 The trusteeship of Coláiste Muire passed to the Presentation Brothers Schools Trust on 1st September 2009.